Fellowship-of-the-Link/old-TfT-test1/blog/The Way of the Wiki meets blogging.md

 		* here is the [current version]([[The Way of the Wiki meets blogging]])
 		* previous version: [*version 2*]([[The Way of the Wiki meets blogging-1]])

-Hence the creation of a major version entails the following manual processes
+Hence the creation of a major version entails the following manual processes:

 * creating a copy and moving it into a subfolder
 * editing two lines in the copy: changing "current" to N, and adding the "snapshot warning"
 * editing one line in the current version: changing the label and link to the previous version